jakob-stoeck/mendeleyapi/README.markdown

 -----

 1. Download the OAuth library from http://code.google.com/p/oauth/
-2. Change settings in mendeleyapi/Configuration.php
+2. Copy Configuration.sample.php to Configuration.php and change settings

 Use the library like this: